 Loads are the active entities in AutoMod and can be created in many ways, including deterministic or probabilistic generation.
-Their interarrival rate can be read from an external data file or attached to a statistical distribution.
-AutoMods has predefined random distributions that can be used to fit most real-world random events.
+The interarrival rate for loads can be read from an external data file or attached to a statistical distribution.
+AutoMod' has predefined random distributions that can be used to fit most real-world random events.
 Loads are given types, such as "RedCar" or "PartA," and they can have attributes such as color, stock keeping unit (SKU), priority, and time in the system.
 Attributes can be accessed and modified in AutoMod's action statements.
 Loads have 3-D shapes and dimensions like most other entities in AutoMod.
+Loads can also be changed on the fly in AutoMod through actions like: